-What should I be looking for in selecting a soil testing lab for me?
+What should I be looking for when selecting a soil testing lab?

 Here are some key differentials to look for:

 Quality Soil Testing – What should I be looking for with respect to quality at a soil testing lab?

 Do research – find out what type of soil testing packages are available.
 Some of the best soil labs in the country offer a variety of testing options.
 As a user, you need to understand the major differences between each package.
 Also, look for a lab that explains their recommendations based on crop.

 I would even go farther and ask the question, “What happens when my soil arrives at the laboratory?”
 Call the lab and ask them how they process.